Member Services Associate

-- Represents MOWA with a high level of integrity and professionalism, adheres to policies, maintains confidentiality, and supports decisions or directives in a positive and professional manner.
+- Represents MOWA with a high level of integrity and professionalism, adhere to policies, maintain confidentiality, and support decision or directive in a positive manner.

-- Delivers services at the main entrance Member Services Desk by greeting, orienting, and offering assistance to all visitors, members, guests, and staff.
-Communicates the museum’s activities, provides information about galleries, promotes museum programs, gives direction to museum amenities, and serves as a resource for community, local or regional services and attractions.
+- Delivers services by greeting, orienting, and offering assistance to all visitors, members, guests and staff.
+Communicates the museum’s activities, provides information about galleries, promotes museum programs, gives direction to museum amenities, and is a resource for community, local or regional services and attractions.

-- Uses point of sale to track attendance, sell memberships, process tour and studio fees, and other museum related transactions.
+- Uses Point of Sale to track attendance, sell memberships, process studio and tour fees, and other museum related transactions.
 Handles cash and all other tender types, balances to zero at end of shift, and completes related paperwork accurately.

-- Answers museum central line telephone promptly, responds to inquiries courteously providing general information or directions, and directs callers to appropriate museum staff.
-May take messages for staff or be responsible for envelopes/packages being picked up at the museum.
+- Answers museum telephone central line promptly, responds to inquiries courteously providing general information or directions, and directs callers to appropriate museum staff.
+May take messages for staff or be responsible for envelopes/ packaging being picked up at the museum.

-- Captures and updates attendance tracking data and provide reports.
-Supports marketing initiatives by providing visitor data along with capturing and recording survey responses.
+- Captures and update attendance tracking data and provide reports.
+Support marketing initiatives by providing visitor data along with capturing and recording survey responses.

-- Performs general clerical duties, which may be performed at the Member Services Desk for other museum departments as assigned or approved by Member Services Director.
+- Performs general clerical duties, which may be performed at the Member Services Desk, for other museum departments as assigned by Director of Member Services.

-- Provides support for exhibition openings, artist talks or receptions, and special or rental events by assisting with set up/take down and any additional staffing needs.
+- Provides support for exhibition openings, artist talks or receptions, and special or events by assisting with set up/ take down and any additional staffing needs.
 May serve as event staff.

-- Responds to emergency needs by communicating immediately with appropriate museum or management staff as outlined in emergency procedures in Handbook.
-Provides support or assistance to visitors and takes steps to reduce or eliminate risks for visitors in accordance with emergency guidelines.
+- Responds to emergency needs by communicating immediately with appropriate museum or management staff as outlines in the Emergency Procedures Handbook.

 Knowledge, Skills, and Abilities

-- Passion and ability to deliver exceptional, remarkable customer service experiences (greet, listen, answer, engage, excite, empathize, thank).
+- Passion and ability to deliver exceptional, remarkable customer service experiences (greet, listen, answer, engage, excite, empathize, think).

 - Must possess effective and professional oral and written communication skills with the knowledge to speak and comprehend English.

-- Strong service-driven problem-solving skills with ability to “think on your feet", respond quickly with good judgment, mature reasoning and decision-making.
+- Strong service driven problem solving skills with ability to “think on your feet”, respond quickly with good judgement, mature reasoning and decision making.
 Able to diffuse negative situations with positive outcomes.

-- Knowledge of point of sale (POS) systems or cash register with basic cash handling knowledge.
-Experience with ticketing or admission systems is also helpful.
+- Point of Sale or cash register with basic cash handling knowledge.
+Also helpful is experience with ticketing or admission systems.

-- Proficient computer skills using PC based computers with Microsoft Office products: Outlook email, calendars, Word, Excel, etc.
+- Proficient computer skills using PC based computers with Microsoft Office products- email, calendars, Word, Excel, etc.

 - Focus on attention to detail with a high level of accuracy.

-- Effective organizational skills and the ability to multitask in a team-oriented environment with grace and poise, including or especially in hectic times.
+- Effective organizational skills and the ability to multitask in a team-oriented environment with grace and poise, including or especially during hectic periods.

 Education and Qualifications

 - High School diploma (or GED) required.
-Associate’s or Bachelor’s Degree preferred.
+Associate or college degree preferred.

-- Customer service and sales with POS/cash handling work experience required with museum visitor service experience preferred.
-Three years in a service/sales position minimum.
+- Customer Service and sales with a point of sale/ cash handling work experience required with a Museum Visitor Service experience preferred.
+Three years in a service/ sales position minimum.

-- Art classes or education and an interest in art or museums considered a plus.
+- Art classes or education and an interest in an art or museums considered a plus.